luishmcmoreno/luishmcmoreno.github.io/_posts/2017-11-21-ionic-environment-variables.md

   - continuous-integration
 ---

-Recently, I and my team were facing a problem here at Pluritech with Ionic 2+ projects.
+Recently, I was facing a problem here at Pluritech with Ionic 2+ projects.
 We wanted to implement environment variables like the @angular/cli projects do.
 Ionic projects doesn't handle it.

-By searching the web, we founded some issues at Github that the answers made it possible to do and I'll share our solution.
+By searching the web, we found some issues at Github related to this problem and we got our own solution thanks to some answers at [this thread](https://github.com/ionic-team/ionic-cli/issues/1205).

-First, we need to create a folder ``src/environments`` to handle the different environments there, like ``src/environments/environment.ts`` (prod environment) and ``src/environments/environment.dev.ts``.
+First, we have to create a folder ``src/environments`` to handle the different environments there, like ``src/environments/environment.ts`` (prod environment) and ``src/environments/environment.dev.ts``.
 We can create as much as possible environments we want, like ``src/environments/environment.staging.ts``.

-Now, we need to handle this file with node environments.
+Now, we'll choose the right file with node environments.
 To do it, we need a trick.
 We'll use a typescript alias to handle which file will be used.

 To create this alias we need to include, at ``tsconfig.json``, inside ``compilerOptions`` the following: